0code1/CardReader/README.md

 - [ ] Check if there is any DB or AD that have the card record
 - [ ] How to connect to the AD/DB

 ***

 ### LCD

 #### TODO
 - [ ] Flow Shart
+- [ ] HIPO

+***

+### Keypad

+#### TODO

+- [ ] HIPO
+- [ ] Flow Shart
+- [ ] Make it work with interrupt
+- [ ] Return a string instead of a char
 - [ ] Display the  menu on keypad click:
     - Lager
     - Faverihallen
     - Oslo
     - X-feldt
     - Møbellageret
     - Madrid
     - Post
     - Andet
 - [ ] lock function when key on use

 ***

-### Keypad

-#### TODO
-- [ ] Flow Shart
-- [ ] Make it work with interrupt
-- [ ] Return a string instead of a char

-***

 ### RFID

 #### TODO

 - [ ] Check how is work
 - [ ] Test with a skole card
+- [ ] HIPO
 - [ ] Flow Shart
 - [ ] Try to communicate with AD/DB
+- [ ] Check database for card
+- [ ] Get user name of the card ID code
+- [ ] desplay username on the LCD
-- [ ] Manipulate the receive data
+- [ ] BLock other user to use card while the key is out
-- [ ]
+- [ ] Unblock when the same card is rescaned